 Jahannam is the term used in Islam for hell-fire, the place where wrongdoers will be punished in the afterlife.
-The levels of punishment have been described extensively in the Quran, and are dependent on a person’s deeds.
-The more evil that a person commits, the more intense the punishment will be. “[It is but] a small enjoyment; then their [final] refuge is Hell, and wretched is the resting place.”
-(Quran 3:197)
+The levels of punishment have been described extensively in the Quran, and are certainly dependent on a person’s deeds.
+The more evil that a person commits, undoubtedly the more intense the punishment will be.
+Allah says in Surah aal-Imran that this world is like a temporary abode with some enjoyment for the evildoers, but their final destination is the burning fire.

 Hell has many different levels, as detailed in the Quran.
-“Indeed, the hypocrites will be in the lowest depths of the Fire – and never will you find for them a helper.”
-(Quran 4:145) Amongst the gravest sins is the association of partners with Allah, for which He outlines the worst punishment.
+Allah says in Surah an-Nisa that the hypocrites will be in the lowest depths of the fire.
+Amongst the gravest sins is the association of partners with Allah, for which He outlines the worst punishment.

 In contrast – to learn about the pleasures of Paradise, click here.